 Physics at Krea

-How do we understand nature in all its dimensions, from matter ranging from the tiniest subnuclear constituents to the largest, namely, the cosmos?
-Physics provides us the most fundamental conceptual frameworks for such insight.
-Its principles provide the basis for almost every branch of science and engineering, and its ideas are applied in economics, finance, and environmental science.
-A subject for which each of us has a natural curiosity and flair, physics will enrich your perspective and outlook in whatever discipline you choose to pursue.
+How do we understand nature in all its dimensions, on scales ranging from the tiniest subnuclear constituents of matter to the largest, namely, the cosmos?
+Physics, among the natural sciences, provides us with the most fundamental conceptual frameworks to get insights into the working of nature.
+Its principles provide the basis for almost every branch of science and engineering, and its ideas are applied even in fields as varied as economics, finance, and environmental science.
+Being a subject of such fundamental significance, a knowledge of the methods, techniques, and applications of physics will enrich your perspective and outlook in whatever area you choose to pursue in future.

-No other discipline has impacted philosophy as physics has, especially relativity and quantum theory.
-Classical physics describes nature using the ideas of Newton, Einstein, and Maxwell.
-This formalism is often sufficient to deal with macroscopic phenomena such as the motion of celestial bodies or dynamics of fluids.
-But many subtle and important phenomena such as the magnetism, stability of solids, and emission of radiation by atoms are beyond the scope of classical physics.
-To understand such phenomena, we go to quantum theory, universal in its application to all objects, small and big.
+Classical physics, built using the ideas of Newton, Maxwell, and Einstein, is often sufficient to deal with macroscopic phenomena such as the motion of celestial bodies or dynamics of fluids.
+But many important but subtle phenomena such as magnetism, stability of solids, and emission of radiation by atoms are beyond the scope of classical physics.
+To understand such phenomena, we make use of quantum theory which is universal in its application to all objects, small and big.
+The physics undergraduate programme at Krea covers fundamentals of classical and quantum physics, and their applications.

 The Approach